All GLP-1 medications from licensed 503A pharmacies Browse Products

 Illustration for How To Measure Body Composition On Glp1

 Body measurements with a tape measure.
 This is the simplest approach and one of the most practical.
 Measure your waist, hips, chest, upper arm, and thigh every 2 weeks.
 As you lose fat, your waist measurement decreases.
-If your arm and thigh measurements hold steady or decrease less, it suggests you are preserving muscle.
+If your arm and thigh measurements hold steady or decrease less, it suggests you're preserving muscle.
 The ratio of waist-to-hip measurement is also a useful health indicator.

 Bioelectrical impedance scales (BIA).
 Many consumer bathroom scales now estimate body fat percentage by sending a small electrical current through your body.
-These are not highly accurate in absolute terms, but they can be useful for tracking trends over time if you use the same scale under the same conditions.
+These aren't highly accurate in absolute terms, but they can be useful for tracking trends over time if you use the same scale under the same conditions.
 Always measure in the morning, after using the bathroom, and before eating or drinking.
 Hydration status significantly affects BIA readings.

 Visual assessment and progress photos.
 While not quantitative, photos taken consistently under the same conditions show body composition changes visually.
 Muscle definition becomes more visible as body fat decreases.
 Compare photos from the same angle, lighting, and clothing every 2-4 weeks.